Quantum Coherence and Anomalous Work Extraction in Qubit Gate Dynamics: Quantum thermodynamics of cyclic transformations

-In our scheme, the initial/final Hamiltonian is the noninteracting $\hat{\mathcal{H}}=E\sum_{j=1}^L \hat{Z}_j$, where $\hat{Z}_j$ is the Pauli matrix acting on the computational basis such that $\hat{Z}_j\ket{\uparrow_j}=\ket{\uparrow_j}$ and $\hat{Z}_j\ket{\downarrow_j}=-\ket{\downarrow_j}$, $E$ fixes the energy of the single qubit states: $E_{\uparrow}=E$ and $E_{\downarrow}=-E$, $L$ is the number of qubits. $\hat{X}_j$ and $\hat{Y}_j$ are the remaining Pauli matrices that do not contribute to the noninteracting initial/final Hamiltonian.
+In our scheme, the initial/final Hamiltonian is the noninteracting $\hat{\mathcal{H}}=E\sum_{j=1}^L \hat{Z}_j$, where $\hat{Z}_j$ is the Pauli matrix acting on the computational basis such that $\hat{Z}_j\ket{\uparrow_j}=\ket{\uparrow_j}$ and $\hat{Z}_j\ket{\downarrow_j}=-\ket{\downarrow_j}$ ($\hat{X}_j$ and $\hat{Y}_j$ are the remaining ones), $E$ fixes the single qubit energy, $L$ is the number of qubits.
 Our goal is to investigate how the nonclassicality of the work distribution is influenced by the properties of the transformation, that we will treat as a quantum circuit decomposed in elementary gates.
 The protocol is sketched in Fig.~\ref{fig:sketch}(a), with the example of a two-qubit system.

 The input quantum state can be always written as